Fisher equation

-The approximation $r = i - \pi$ is often used instead since the nominal interest rate, real interest rate, and inflation rate are usually close to zero.

 Applications

 Borrowing, lending and the time value of money

 When loans are made, the amount borrowed and the repayments due to the lender are normally stated in nominal terms, before inflation.
 However, when inflation occurs, a dollar repaid in the future is worth less than a dollar borrowed today.
 To calculate the true economics of the loan, it is necessary to adjust the nominal cash flows to account for future inflation.

 Inflation-indexed bonds

 The Fisher equation can be used in the analysis of bonds.
 The real return on a bond is roughly equivalent to the nominal interest rate minus the expected inflation rate.
 But if actual inflation exceeds expected inflation during the life of the bond, the bondholder's real return will suffer.
 This risk is one of the reasons inflation-indexed bonds such as U.S. Treasury Inflation-Protected Securities were created to eliminate inflation uncertainty.
 Holders of indexed bonds are assured that the real cash flow of the bond (principal plus interest) will not be affected by inflation.